bahlolab/FoundHaplo/Documentation/Prepare database with known disease haplotypes.md

 password='my-secret-pw'
 ```

-setup/mysqlrootpw will look like this
+setup/mysqlrootpw will look like this:
 ```
 SET PASSWORD FOR 'root'@'localhost' = PASSWORD('my-secret-pw');
 ```